cromozooom/responsive-email/dev/_V02/template/heroImage/README.md

+#heroImage template

+###contains 3 elements:

+1. one big image

+Can be more than one if you make a copy and rename the file

 1. set the *trakingSource* inside the **trakingSource** variable
 2. set the *heroImage*.
 Image format name is:
 		**name_en.jpg** (you must put only the **"name"**)